Lake Bastrop

-Lake Bastrop is a reservoir on Spicer Creek in the Colorado River basin 3 miles (5 km) northeast of the town of Bastrop in central Bastrop County, Texas, United States.
+Lake Bastrop is a reservoir on Spicer Creek in the Colorado River basin 3 mi northeast of the town of Bastrop in central Bastrop County, Texas, United States.

+Description

 The reservoir was formed in 1964 by the construction of a dam by the Lower Colorado River Authority.
 The lake serves primarily as a power plant cooling pond for the Sim Gideon Power Plant operated by the LCRA and the Lost Pines Power Project 1, owned by GenTex Power Corporation, a wholly owned affiliate of the LCRA.
 Lake Bastrop also serves as a venue for outdoor recreation, including fishing, boating, swimming, camping and picnicking, and is maintained at a constant level year round.

 Approximately one quarter of the shoreline of the Lake is privately owned by the Capitol Area Council, Boy Scouts of America.
 This property is used for the Lost Pines Scout Reservation, consisting of Cub World at Camp Tom Wooten, for Cub Scouts and Lost Pines Boy Scout Camp, for Boy Scouts.
 The Scouts leased the property from the LCRA starting in 1965, buying the land in the late 1990s.